 First Internet Bank CDs come with the company’s highest interest rates.
 You can open one with an initial deposit of $1,000 or more.

-As a reminder, when you deposit money into a CD, you’re not supposed to touch it for the entirety of the term.
-If you do, you’ll most likely be looking at early withdrawal penalties.
+As a reminder, when you deposit money into a CD, you’re not supposed to touch it until it matures.
+If you do, you’ll pay early withdrawal penalties.

 First Internet Bank Cashback Credit Card